NathanMontelli/smarterBarter/readme.md

     Post or comment on items and interact with other members on the website.

   ## Questions
-If you have any questions, you may contact using the information below
+If you have any questions, you may contact using the information below:

     GitHub: https://github.com/Harrison-Reich
     Github: https://github.com/LohasOT